0

 All Colorado Department of Public Safety rules currently in effect are available on the Secretary of State’s Website(opens in new window)(opens in new window)(opens in new window).

-CDPS Regulatory Report and Agenda
+CDPS Regulatory Report, Agenda, and Review Schedule

 CDPS 2024 Regulatory Report